clarenceb/kubernetes-hackfest/labs/networking/network-policy/README.md

 To exit, type `exit` and press ENTER.

+#### Test that you can no longer access a pod in the uat namespace from default namespace

 Now, create a network policy to deny traffic except from the `uat` and `kube-system` namespaces.

 Paste the following into a file called `deny-from-other-namespaces.yaml`: